Non-identical moir\'e twins in bilayer graphene

-Figure \ref{Device}a shows a cartoon schematic of our device and its cross section.
+A schematics of our device and its cross section is shown in Fig. \ref{Device}a.
 The dynamically rotatable van der Waals heterostructures are realized as described in \cite{Ribeiro-Palau2018}, with the improvement of having a pre-shaped local graphite gate.
 The latter controls the carrier density only in the central area of our device, and has the same dimensions as the BN structure used to create the moir\'e pattern.
-It is important to mention that the bottom BN and graphene layers are intentionally misaligned, to more than $10^{\circ}$, to avoid a double moir\'e formation \cite{Sun2021,Wang2019,Finney2019}.
+It is important to mention that the bottom BN and graphene layers are intentionally misaligned, to more than $10^{\circ}$, to avoid the formation of a double moir\'e \cite{Sun2021,Wang2019,Finney2019}.
 The carrier density of the external parts of graphene is tuned by the global Si gate, acting effectively as a tunable contact resistance \cite{Ribeiro-Palau2019}.
 The angular alignment of the bilayer graphene/BN heterostructure is controlled {\it in situ} by means of a pre-shaped BN handle deposited on top of graphene.
 This handle can be rotated by applying a lateral force with the tip of an atomic force microscope (AFM), Fig. \ref{Device}a.
-The AFM images on Fig. \ref{Device}b show the three main positions described in this report: $0^{\circ}$, $30^{\circ}$ and $60^{\circ}$.
-An initial alignment, which we refer to in the following as $0^{\circ}$, is fixed at room temperature inside the AFM using electron transport measurements (see below), after which the sample is moved to a cryostat for low temperature experiments.
-The carrier mobility of the main sample presented here ranged from 150.000 to 200.000 cm$^{2}$V$^{-1}$s$^{-1}$ for intermediate densities $\pm0.65$x$10^{12}$ cm$^{-2}$ at $T<10$ K. The mean free path was calculated to be between 1.2 $\mu$m and 2 $\mu$m for the same carrier density and temperature range (see supplementary information for details).
-All measurements were taken using lock-in amplifiers at $f\approx33.37$ Hz and applied currents of 10 nA.
-The non-local voltages were measured using a high input impedance voltage amplifiers to ensure the measurement had no leaking current effects (for more details see supplementary information).
+The AFM images of the three main positions described in this report: $0^{\circ}$, $30^{\circ}$ and $60^{\circ}$ can be see in Fig. S1 of the Supplementary Information.
+The alignment is fixed at room temperature inside the AFM using as a reference electron transport measurements (see below), after which the sample is moved to a cryostat for low temperature experiments.
+The carrier mobility of our samples ranged from 150.000 to 200.000 cm$^{2}$V$^{-1}$s$^{-1}$ for intermediate densities $\pm0.65$x$10^{12}$ cm$^{-2}$ at $T<10$ K. The mean free path was calculated to be between 1.2 $\mu$m and 2 $\mu$m for the same carrier density and temperature range (see Fig. S8 of the SI for details).
+These values of the mean free path are comparable with the nominal dimension of our samples $W=1.7~\mu$m and $L=2.3~\mu$m, reflecting a ballistic transport regime.
+All measurements presented here were taken using lock-in amplifiers at $f\approx33.37$ Hz and applied currents of 10 nA.
+The non-local voltages were measured using a high input impedance voltage amplifiers to ensure the measurement had no leaking current effects.
+We also ensure that this is not a heating effect by performing the same measurements at different currents (for more details see Fig. S10 and S11 of the SI).